Chris10M/Vision-Project-Image-Segmentation/README.md

-# Real-time Segmentation - A Study of Approaches
+# Real-time Segmentation - A Study of Approaches [[PDF](NN_Project_Segmentation_Report.pdf)]

-This repository contains the code for Segmentation Project for the completion of the course, Neural Networks: Theory and Implementation (Winter 2020/2021).
+This repository contains the code for Segmentation Project to fullfil the completion of the course, Neural Networks: Theory and Implementation (Winter 2020/2021).

 ## Requirements